Facts and Figures

 I cannot - and will not - guarantee that your child will get into the school/university that you would like them to get into; nor can I promise that they will get the grades you would like them to achieve.
 I can promise that I will keep you up to date with their progress; will be realistic with you about your expectations for them; and refer you to someone else, if I feel I can't help them in the best way possible.

 My friend and former colleague from St Paul's, Dr Ezi Williams, now teaches GCSE and AS/A2 Chemistry at her home in Oxford and online.
 We have shared several students including one in Jersey and one in Oxford.
 See Ezi's website, ChemHelp for more information.
 Ezi has also developed a fantastic series of apps designed especially for science revision.
 Many of my own students have used them and found them brilliant!
 See Dr P Science Apps, downloadable from iTunes.

-Former colleague from St Paul's Chris Hack is providing online Physics, Maths and Computing lessons.
+Former colleague from St Paul's Chris Hack is providing online Physics and Computing lessons.
 He worked at St Paul's Girls' School and then moved on to Magdalen College School where he was head of Physics.
+He has joined me in my 11+ Consultancy project - he is able to provide advice about the computer test and the General Comprehension for the SPGS exam.
 This is his website: https://www.oxfordphysicstutor.co.uk/ We have also shared a student in Germany!